Uberi/DWM3001CDK-demo-firmware/README.md

 Developing
 ----------

 You'll need Docker, and many of the hardware-facing commands in the Makefile assume you're using Linux.
+The `make serial-terminal` command assumes you have `minicom`, `grep`, and `udevadm` installed.

 You can develop your custom applications by modifying `Src/main.c` and other files within `Src/`.
 Note that you'll have to manually edit `DWM3001CDK-DW3_QM33_SDK_CLI-FreeRTOS.emProject` with any file additions/removals/renames.
 It sounds annoying, and it is, but I still consider it an improvement over directly interacting with the proprietary SEGGER Embedded Studio.